EtherealEngine/etherealengine-docs/docs/2_devops_deployment/0_microk8s_linux.md

 `microk8s config`

 Option 1: If you have kubectl already installed, use `sudo gedit ~/.kube/config` as add the above output in it.
 Option 2: In Lens, goto `File` > `Add Cluster` and paste the output of above command to add cluster.

 ## Enable MicroK8s access for local docker

-For MicroK8s we will be using MicroK8s [registry](https://microk8s.io/docs/registry-built-in)
+For MicroK8s we will be using MicroK8s local [registry](https://microk8s.io/docs/registry-built-in)

 Add the following lines to `/etc/docker/daemon.json`.
 On Linux, this is done by running `sudo gedit /etc/docker/daemon.json`.